AbacusHOD: A highly efficient extended multi-tracer HOD framework and its application to BOSS and eBOSS data: The extended HOD framework

 where

 whereas the satellite occupation continues to adopt the power law form of Equation~\ref{equ:zheng_hod_sat}.
 Compared to Equ~9-12 in \citet{2020Alam}, we modified the definition of $A$ by skipping the denominator for ease of computation.
 We do not notice any significant change to the functional form of the central occupation.
+This baseline HOD form for ELGs is also confirmed in simulation and semi-analytic model approaches by studies such as \citet{2021eHadzhiyska} and \citet{2020Gonzalez-Perez}.

 The baseline QSO HOD adopts the same functional form as the LRGs, referring back to Equation~\ref{equ:zheng_hod_cent}-\ref{equ:zheng_hod_sat}.
 We also implement a overall amplitude parameter for each tracer to account for incompleteness.